About the Exam

 Exam Day 2015

-The exam is 3 hours long and includes both a 90 minute multiple-choice section and a 105 minute free-response section.
+The exam is 3 hours and 15 minutes long and includes both a 90 minute multiple-choice section and a 105 minute free-response section.
 The multiple-choice section accounts for half of your exam grade, and the free-response section accounts for the other half.